mrpollo/ramonroche.com/public/wp-content/plugins/twitter-widget-pro/readme.txt

 * showts - Number of seconds old a tweet has to be to show ___ ago rather than a date/time (defaults to 86400 seconds which is 24 hours)
 * dateFormat - The format for dates (defaults to'h:i:s A F d, Y' or it's localization)
 * title - The title of the widget (defaults to 'Twitter: Username')
+* showretweets - set to true to show retweets, false to hide them (defaults to true)
+* showintents - set to true to show the reply, retweet, and favorite links for each tweet, false to hide them (defaults to true)
+* showfollow - set to true to show the follow button after tweets, false to hide it (defaults to true)

 You can see these put into action by trying something like:

 * `[twitter-widget username="wpinformer" before_widget="<div class='half-box'>" after_widget="</div>" before_title="<h1>" after_title="</h1>" errmsg="Uh oh!" hiderss="true" hidereplies="true" targetBlank="true" avatar="1" showXavisysLink="1" items="3" showts="60"]Your Title[/twitter-widget]`
 * `[twitter-widget username="wpinformer" before_widget="<div class='half-box'>" after_widget="</div>" before_title="<h1>" after_title="</h1>" errmsg="Uh oh!" hiderss="true" hidereplies="true" targetBlank="true" avatar="1" showXavisysLink="1" items="3" showts="60" title="Your Title"]`
 * `[twitter-widget username="wpinformer"]`

+= How can I style it to look nicer? =

+There are plenty of CSS classes throughout the HTML that is generated, and you can use those to style things.
+Here is some sample CSS that I use with the <a href="essencetheme.com" title="Essence Theme for WordPress">Essence Theme</a>.
+You'll need to get the "Everything" sprite from <a href="https://dev.twitter.com/docs/image-resources">Twitter's Image Resources</a>.
+`
+.widget_twitter div {
+	padding:0;
+}

+.widget_twitter ul li {
+	margin-bottom:5px;
+}

+.widget_twitter .follow-button,
+.widget_twitter .xavisys-link {
+	margin:0 10px 10px 25px;
+}

+.widget_twitter .entry-meta {
+	display:block;
+	font-size:80%;
+}

+.widget_twitter .intent-meta a {
+	background: url(images/everything-spritev2.png); /** from Twitter ressources */
+	display: inline-block;
+	height: 16px;
+	text-indent: -9999px;
+	width: 16px;
+}
+.widget_twitter .intent-meta a.in-reply-to {
+	background-position: 0 center;
+}
+.widget_twitter .intent-meta a:hover.in-reply-to {
+	background-position: -16px center;
+}
+.widget_twitter .intent-meta a.favorite {
+	background-position: -32px center;
+}
+.widget_twitter .intent-meta a:hover.favorite {
+	background-position: -48px center;
+}
+.widget_twitter .intent-meta a.retweet {
+	background-position: -80px center;
+}
+.widget_twitter .intent-meta a:hover.retweet {
+	background-position: -96px center;
+}
+`

 = Why can't I display a friends feed anymore? =